 Once you have your spreadsheet set up, determine what inventory periods you’re going to use (weekly, monthly, etc.), and maintain this consistency.

-When it’s time to count, choose a method, and stick with it.
+When it’s time to conduct an inventory count, choose a method, and stick with it.
 For example, if you decide to start in the front of the bar, then work your way to the back, do this every time you count.
 As you count, enter the data into your spreadsheet.

 For bottles that aren’t completely full, use decimals to represent the amount of alcohol left in the bottle.
 For example, if you’re measuring the bottles in tenths, a bottle half-full will be 0.5, while a bottle only 10% full will be 0.1.
 Enter these decimal amounts into your spreadsheet in the appropriate columns and rows.

-Finally, add up the totals for each category on your spreadsheet.
+Finally, add up the totals for each category on your Excel spreadsheet.
+Keep in mind that your inventory reporting and actionable insights are limited if you're taking inventory in Excel.

 At the end of your chosen period – whether it’s a week, two weeks, or a month – repeat this process to get your ending inventory counts, then apply the above formula.